Candidate Profile

 PRESENTATIONS

-A series of interconnected talks covering a range of science subjects (geology and the earth sciences and palaeontology), natural history and World Heritage sites of Australia, New Zealand and the Pacific.
+A series of interconnected natural history talks covering a wide range of subjects (particularly geology and the earth sciences, zoology and palaeontology) in Australia, New Zealand and the Pacific.
 In addition there are a number of more general presentations on these subjects.

 TIME TRAVELLING THROUGH AUSTRALIA’S GEOLOGICAL PAST